 AKC CGC Evaluator / Trick Dog Evaluator

 Lisa Graham discovered the sport of agility in Palm Beach County with her Golden, Sophie, in 2001.
 Since that time, she has gained experience training and competing in multiple agility venues including AKC, ASCA, NADAC and USDAA.
 She has qualified for the AKC Agility National Championships with three of her dogs, and competed at the Championship event.
 Three of her Goldens, Sophie, Finnegan and Darcy have earned the honorific of the Golden Retriever Club of America’s Agility Dog Hall of Fame and Finnegan and Lisa earned two Master Agility Championship (MaCH) Titles.
-Golden Retrievers are her breed of choice, and now Lisa is actively competing with her Golden, Darcy in Agility as well as dabbling in Obedience, Rally and Tricks.
-Young Pippin is just beginning her Agility career and has also been having fun with Tricks!
+Golden Retrievers are her breed of choice, and now Lisa is actively competing with Darcy and her young dog Pippin in Agility as well as dabbling in Obedience, Rally and Tricks.
+Her puppy Cassidy is working on agility foundations as well as enjoying tricks with her sisters!

 Lisa has worked with a wide range of breeds and handler skill sets and has taught everything from beginner to advanced/trial preparation classes.
 She enjoys the challenge of finding the best options for each dog/handler team no matter what their agility aspirations are.
 Lisa’s approach to teaching is to make sure that in each class, students will learn something new, will improve their existing skills and will be reminded of just how much fun Agility can be.
 Lisa teaches the intermediate and advanced agility group classes and is available for private lessons.